1996 California Proposition 218: Voter Resources in Local Proposition 218 Elections

 The Howard Jarvis Taxpayers Association has published various "taxpayer tools" to assist taxpayers in situations where a tax measure has been placed on the ballot by a local government.

-In Proposition 218 tax elections, it is often helpful to voters to have financial data regarding the local government proposing the tax so that voters can make a more informed voting decision concerning the merits and need for the tax.
-This includes the availability of comparative financial data with other local governments, including other local governments similar in population as well as geographical proximity.
+In Proposition 218 tax elections, voters can obtain financial data relating to the local government proposing the tax.
+This includes the availability of comparative financial data with other local governments.
 Much of the financial data about a local government, including detailed budgetary data, can be obtained directly from the local government itself.
 In some instances, it may be necessary to make written requests under the California Public Records Act.
-It may also be advisable to obtain data in electronic format to facilitate further study and analysis.
-Additional information that is generally of value to voters includes public employee salary data, public employee benefits data (including pensions), annual audited financial reports, historical (prior years) budgetary data within the local government, and budgetary projections in future years.
+Additional information of value to voters includes public employee salary data, public employee benefits data (including pensions), annual audited financial reports, historical (prior years) budgetary data within the local government, and budgetary projections in future years.
 Budgetary spending decisions, which typically reflect the spending policies and priorities of a local government, can be particularly helpful in general tax elections where local politicians will decide how the tax proceeds will be spent.

-The California Supreme Court has held that when a public official or employee uses a personal account and/or device to communicate about the conduct of public business, such as e-mails or text messages, the applicable writings may be subject to public disclosure under the California Public Records Act.
-Such communications may yield information relevant for voter consideration in Proposition 218 tax elections.

-Large amounts of financial data concerning local governments in California are also available in digital format from state agencies, including the California State Controller, the California Department of Tax and Fee Administration, the California Secretary of State, and the California Department of Education.
+Large amounts of financial data concerning local governments in California are also publicly available from state agencies, including the California State Controller, the California Department of Tax and Fee Administration, and the California Department of Education.

-Local government finance and budgetary data can also be of significant value to voters in connection with the exercise of the local initiative power under Proposition 218 to reduce or repeal local government levies.
-This includes for purposes of properly designing a tie-in initiative and for targeting alternative revenue sources for reduction or repeal utilizing a compensatory initiative.
-Such data can also be utilized to bolster findings and declarations in a local initiative under Proposition 218, especially in connection with local government utility fee reductions or repeals that may be subject to statutory utility rate restrictions under California law.